crowdcst/app-ws/README.md

 ### Aesthetics

 Your presentation should be something you're proud of.
 The user-experience and aesthetic aspects should be well considered.
-We're not expecting an exceptionally well designed with Crowdcast's branding applied, but a generally sound user experience is.
+We're not expecting an exceptionally well designed app with Crowdcast's branding applied, but a generally sound user experience is.

 ### Feature: Display list of users